David “Knife” Fabris

 Crafting an individual plan for each student is what keeps my job interesting as a teacher.

 Rather than making each student adhere to the same program, I assess not only the strengths and weaknesses of each person, but how they think (and how they learn).
 From there, I develop a lesson plan based on the students’ goals that is as individual as they are.

 In a world where information and free instruction is so readily available, I have tried to develop a teaching style that goes beyond simply showing someone a song, scale, or chord that they could easily find online.
 I like to use the favorite songs of my students to explain new techniques and music theory so deeper concepts are brought up in the context of learning music that they enjoy.

 Led Zeppelin - Whole Lotta Love Guitar Cover (with Solos)

 While teaching, I found that I still loved to “look under the hood” of new songs that students brought in so transcribing music became a related passion.
-I have been a transcriber for United We Tab since its inception in 2010 and also have performed many popular guitar songs for that site and its youtube channels:
+I was a transcriber for United We Tab (now defunct website for guitar music) and also have performed many popular guitar songs for that site and its youtube channels: